Raphael40/Java-Course/04_advanced-fundamentals/05_testing-intro.md

 -   JUnit testing framework
 -   Unit and Integration tests

+For this lesson you will need to switch from the `advanced-fundamentals-starter` branch to the `java-testing-intro-starter` branch.

 ## What is a test?

 A test is a program designed to verify that another program behaves as expected.
 There are three types of tests, unit, integration and end to end.
 A unit test is designed to verify smaller units of code such as methods.
 We will visit the other two later.
 If the code works as expected the test should pass, otherwise the test should fail.
 This is helpful for identifying bugs in your code.